Go Wild With Native Gardening

+Not all non-native plants are invasive; many stay where they are planted.
+However, if you want to provide habitat for birds, butterflies and other native species, consider planting natives.
 Native gardening is good for our air, our water, wildlife and us!
-Once established, native plants save time and money by reducing—sometimes eliminating—the need for fertilizers, pesticides, water and lawn maintenance equipment.
+Once established, native plants save time and money by reducing the need for fertilizers, pesticides, water and lawn maintenance.

-And, what's more, native gardening is easy to do, no matter where you live.
-In the videos below, gardeners from across the United States share how they've used native plants in their own yards to reduce storm water runoff, attract wildlife, help their gardens grow and much more.
+Gardening with natives is also easy to do no matter where you live.
+In this feature, we provide an easy plant finder tool to help you get started and videos in which gardeners share how they've used native plants to reduce storm water runoff, attract wildlife and much more.